aws-samples/amazon-location-samples/create-custom-map-style/README.md

 To help you with your map styling decisions, here are some handy tips:

-- Learn the MapLibre style document specification <https://maplibre.org/maplibre-gl-js-docs/style-spec/>
+- Familiarize yourself with the MapLibre style document specification <https://maplibre.org/maplibre-gl-js-docs/style-spec/>
 - Learn hexadecimal color values and pick a palette of colors
-- Add map accessibility when needed (i.e. color-blind awareness)
+- Follow web accessibility guidelines to ensure there are no impediments to users with disabilities
-- Plan for map markers and choose colors that will contrast
+- Plan for adding map markers later on and choose a color that will contrast
 - Use gradients and color transparency for greater detail
-- Reserve blue for water layers only
+- Reserve blue colors for water layers only
 - Ensure legible text values by choosing the best label background and text halo

 ## How to integrate a custom map style in a React app